-Fish is an excellent protein source, which you can consume either when breaking a fast or as the first solid meal afterward.
+Fish is an excellent protein source, consumed when breaking a fast or as the first solid meal afterward.

 If you want to play it safe when breaking the fast, you can also try it with a bowl of fish soup at the beginning before you switch to fish meat.

 Nevertheless, fish should not be too much of a problem at the first meal since it hardly strains the digestive system in most people.